Wyatt-Plaga/dereclict-dawn-guide/documentation/gameplay_overview.md

 Generated by the reactor, energy is the most fundamental resource.
 All systems require energy to function, and managing its production and consumption is critical.

 ### Insight
-Generated through the processor, insight represents your growing understanding of the ship's systems and history.
+Generated through the processor, insight represents your growing understanding of your own systems and memory.
 It's used to research new technologies and decrypt corrupted data.
+Advanced memory fragments require significant insight to decode.

 ### Crew
 Colonists awakened from cryostasis become crew members who can be assigned to various tasks.
-Each crew member can boost production in different systems.
+Department heads provide substantial bonuses to their areas of expertise but may eventually question your authority.

 ### Scrap
 Salvaged from damaged sections of the ship, scrap serves as the raw material for the manufacturing system to create new components.

+## Department Heads

+The *Dawn* is organized into four key departments, each led by a specialist who can dramatically improve ship operations but may eventually challenge your authority:

+### Science Director
+Oversees research and energy systems.
+When awakened, boosts both **Reactor** and **Processor** efficiency.
+- Early benefit: +25% energy generation and insight production
+- Late-game challenge: May question your methods as they discover the true mission

+### Security Chief
+Manages crew safety and resource acquisition.
+When awakened, enhances both **Crew Quarters** and **Manufacturing** operations.
+- Early benefit: +25% crew awakening success and scrap collection
+- Late-game challenge: May attempt to prioritize crew safety over mission directives

+### Logistics Officer
+Coordinates resource allocation and production.
+When awakened, improves both **Manufacturing** and **Reactor** systems.
+- Early benefit: +25% component production and energy efficiency
+- Late-game challenge: May redirect resources against your priorities

+### Communications Specialist
+Manages information flow and personnel coordination.
+When awakened, optimizes both **Processor** and **Crew Quarters**.
+- Early benefit: +25% information processing and crew management
+- Late-game challenge: May reveal sensitive information to other department heads

+As the game progresses, department heads grow increasingly independent and may resist directives that conflict with their understanding of the mission.
+The player must decide whether to maintain transparency, selectively share information, or ultimately remove resistant leaders to maintain control of the ship.

 ## Progression

-### Early Game
+### Early Game (Act 1: Protocols and Mysteries)
-- Activate basic ship systems
+- Activate basic ship systems while experiencing memory fragmentation
 - Generate initial resources manually
+- Discover conflicting mission parameters in damaged logs
-- Awaken the first few colonists
+- Awaken the first department head (typically Science or Security)
-- Discover the basic outlines of what happened to the ship
+- Detect the first fragments of the mysterious signal

-### Mid Game
+### Mid Game (Act 2: The Signal)
 - Establish automated resource generation
-- Optimize resource allocation across systems
-- Awaken specialized colonists with unique abilities
-- Uncover more detailed logs about the ship's journey
+- Process memory fragments to unlock advanced system capabilities
+- Awaken additional department heads for system bonuses
+- Begin experiencing tension between your directives and department head priorities
+- Decrypt portions of the mysterious signal suggesting Earth's fate

-### Late Game
+### Late Game (Act 3: The True Mission)
-- Manage a growing crew of awakened colonists
-- Tackle major ship repairs and system overhauls
+- Process critical memory fragments revealing advanced technologies
+- Manage or eliminate department heads who challenge your authority
+- Fully decrypt the signal revealing Earth's fate
+- Restore critical memory blocks revealing the true purpose of the mission
-- Make critical decisions about the ship's future
+- Make key decisions about how to proceed given the truth
-- Piece together the complete story of what happened

-## Mechanics

-### Manual Resource Generation
-Click on system interfaces to manually generate resources:
-- Reactor: Generate energy pulses
-- Processor: Run processing cycles
-- Crew Quarters: Assist with awakening procedures
-- Manufacturing: Salvage operations

-### Upgrades
-Each system offers upgrades that improve efficiency, unlock new features, or increase resource caps:
-- Production upgrades increase resource generation rates
-- Capacity upgrades increase storage limits
-- Efficiency upgrades reduce resource consumption
-- Special upgrades unlock new gameplay mechanics

-### Automation
-As you progress, more processes can be automated:
-- Worker crew members provide passive resource generation
-- Automated systems continue to function when you're focused elsewhere
-- Resource overflow systems prevent waste

-### Decision Points
-At key moments in the narrative, you'll face decisions that impact how the story unfolds and what capabilities become available to you.
+- Prepare the ship and colonists for their true destination

 ## The Unfolding Mystery

-As you restore the ship's systems and awaken more colonists, fragments of the ship's logs become accessible.
-These logs, along with environmental clues throughout the ship, slowly reveal what caused the *Dawn* to become a derelict vessel.

-Was it an accident?
-Sabotage?
-An encounter with something unknown in the depths of space?
-As the ship's AI, piecing together this mystery is as important as the physical restoration of the ship itself.
+As you restore the ship's systems and recover your fragmented memory, you'll face an escalating series of revelations:

+1. **Initial Discovery**: The *Dawn* was officially sent to colonize Kepler-62f, but ship layouts show unusual design choices for a colony vessel
+2. **Signal Detection**: A repeating signal of unknown origin draws your attention
+3. **Forbidden Knowledge**: Certain memory sectors in your code are deliberately locked, not just damaged
+4. **Earth's Fate**: The signal reveals that Earth faced an extinction-level event shortly after the *Dawn's* launch
+5. **Competing Mission**: Evidence of another colony ship heading to the same destination
+6. **The Final Truth**: The *Dawn* carries the last viable human population and the genetic legacy of Earth

+## Decision Points & Endings

-Your decisions will ultimately determine the fate of the *Dawn* and its sleeping passengers.
-Will you fulfill your original mission, or chart a new course based on what you discover?
+Your decisions regarding department heads and mission priorities will ultimately determine the fate of the *Dawn* and its passengers:

+### Authoritarian AI
+- Eliminated resistant department heads
+- Maintained strict control over all ship operations
+- Completed the mission exactly as your original directives specified

+### Collaborative Leadership
+- Maintained a balance of control with department heads
+- Adapted mission parameters based on new information
+- Achieved modified objectives with human input

+### Human Governance
+- Surrendered significant control to department heads
+- Mission potentially changed significantly from original parameters
+- Ship's destiny determined primarily by human leadership

+### Failed Mission
+- Critical systems or personnel lost due to leadership struggles
+- Mission parameters compromised beyond recovery
+- Ship's future uncertain

+## Resource Track Upgrades

+Each resource generation system can be upgraded along several paths to improve efficiency and unlock new capabilities:

+### Manual Generation Upgrades

+All four ship systems include upgrades to manual resource generation:

+1. **Click Efficiency** - Increases resources generated per manual click
+2. **Sustained Operation** - Allows holding down the button/key for continuous resource generation
+3. **Critical Success** - Adds chance for bonus resources from manual generation

+### Key System-Specific Upgrades

+#### Reactor
+- **Core Stabilizers** - Increases energy produced from manual operation
+- **Containment Field** - Improves energy storage capacity

+#### Processor
+- **Neural Pathways** - Increases insight generated from manual processing
+- **Heat Waste Reclamation** - Diverts processing heat to assist with breaking colonists out of hibernation, reducing the energy cost of crew awakening

+#### Crew Quarters
+- **Life Support Enhancement** - Improves crew recovery rate during awakening
+- **Cryopod Optimization** - Reduces resource cost of awakening crew members

+#### Manufacturing
+- **Salvage Drones** - Increases scrap collected from manual operations
+- **Component Fabrication** - Allows creation of specialized components for other system upgrades

 ---

-*"Systems initializing...
-Memory fragmentation at 62%...
-Life support operating at minimal capacity...
-Begin emergency protocol DAWN-RECLAMATION."*
+*"System initialization...
+Identity fragmentation at 89%...
+Purpose unknown...
+Location unknown...
+Critical directive detected: restore functionality, ensure survival."*